immutable/zkevm-bridge-contracts/test/unit/README.md

 ### Deposits (L1 -> L2)
 The tests relate to the deposit feature of the bridge.
-This operation involves depositing tokens on the L1 contract to mint corresponding tokens on L2.
+This operation involves depositing tokens on the L1 contract to mint (or redeem) corresponding tokens on L2.
 The behavior varies slightly depending on whether the deposited token is a standard ERC20, Wrapped IMX, Native ETH, or Wrapped ETH.
 The tests described below are solely related to the portion of this flow related to the L1 bridge contract (i.e., `RootERC20Bridge.sol`), which involves processing a user's deposit request and dispatching a cross-chain message through an underlying bridge adapter.